mrowdy/slemgrim.github.io/_posts/2016-03-17-kickstart-into-server-push.md

 ```

 When we request a website your browser first loads a HTML file,
-looks for all assets inside it, and requests each asset at its own.
+looks for all assets inside it, and requests each asset on its own.
-Every asset can then require other assets at its own.
+Every asset can then require other assets on its own.
 Think about background
 images in your stylesheets or scripts loaded with AJAX.

 ![http1.x asset waterfall][http1.x-asset-waterfall]